Agentic AI News Showcase

 Install cert-manager

-The Agentic Runtime Operator requires cert-manager for webhook certificate management.
+The Agent Runtime Operator requires cert-manager for webhook certificate management.
 Install it using:

 curl -L https://github.com/cert-manager/cert-manager/releases/download/v1.13.2/cert-manager.yaml | kubectl apply -f -